Burger King’s Operations Management, 10 Decisions, Productivity

 1. Revenues per restaurant (restaurant productivity)

-2. Revenues per region (productivity in the regional market)
+2. Revenues per region (productivity in regional markets)

 3. Meals served (general productivity for process evaluation)

-4. Documents processed per year (Burger King’s corporate productivity)
+4. Documents processed per year (Burger King’s corporate office productivity)

 References